-I heard Starbucks has a pretty amazing pumpkin scone and judging by the number of people who loved my Starbucks-like lemon loaf you can trust me that this pumpkin scone is just as amazing.
+I heard Starbucks has a pretty fantastic pumpkin scone, and judging by the number of people who loved my Starbucks-like lemon loaf, you can trust that this pumpkin scone is just as impressive.

-Growing up in the UK we had scones (also known as tea biscuits) quite often because they are so easy to make and you can flavour them with just about anything you like.
+Growing up in the UK, we often had scones (also known as tea biscuits) because they are so easy to make, and you can flavor them with just about anything you like.

-While out with a colleague at a local coffee shop that sells top of the line bakery items I purchased a coffee and one of their pumpkin scones.
+While out with a colleague at a local coffee shop selling top-of-the-line bakery items, I purchased a coffee and one of their pumpkin scones.

-I truly was in another place when I was eating that pumpkin scone and I knew that I wanted to recreate it but using a bit of my own unique flare.
+I honestly was in another place when I was eating that pumpkin scone, and I knew I wanted to recreate it but using a bit of my unique flare.

 The idea is to use the squash flowers and grated zucchini to make small croquettes or fritters.

-You can dip them in pure maple syrup or top with fresh grated Parmigiano and they are AMAZING.
+You can dip them in pure maple syrup or top with fresh grated Parmigiano; they are AMAZING.

-Pumpkins are full of nutrients with lutein, beta and beta carotene being the main nutrients with the latter producing vitamin A for the body.
+Pumpkins are full of nutrients, with lutein, beta, and beta carotene being the primary nutrients, with the latter producing vitamin A for the body.

-What I found interesting is that roasted pumpkin seeds are full of protein, magnesium, copper and zinc.
+What I found interesting is that roasted pumpkin seeds are made of protein, magnesium, copper, and zinc.

-Once roasted you can turn those pumpkin seeds into a powerful pumpkin seed oil which many mixes with other oils because it has such a strong flavour.
+Once roasted, you can turn those pumpkin seeds into a powerful pumpkin seed oil, which many mixes with other oils because of its strong flavor.

-So, go ahead and roast your pumpkin seeds and enjoy all the healthy benefits of them.
+So, go ahead and roast your pumpkin seeds and enjoy their healthy benefits.

-My next brownie recipe will have some pumpkin puree incorporated into it just because I’m betting they will be super moist and delicious.
+My following brownie recipe will incorporate some pumpkin puree into it because I’m betting they will be super moist and delicious.

-The other day I made a homemade meatloaf wrapped in bacon strips and I added some of the leftover pumpkin purees from this scone recipe to the mix.
+The other day, I made a homemade meatloaf wrapped in bacon strips and added some of the leftover pumpkin purees from this scone recipe to the mix.